 If you’re looking to move and want to improve the resale value of your home or simply want to update your home to be more modern, fixing up your house is a great way to add value to the long term investment that you’ve made.

 Whether you end up renovating your home by yourself or with the help of a contractor, there are several common areas that you can update to add more value to your investment.
-Here is a breakdown of some of those areas.
+Here is a breakdown of some of the top areas you will want to focus on.

 The kitchen is one of the most common areas to update in a home, as it’s a place in the home where people often spend a significant amount of time.
 For this reason, any home with an updated kitchen is going to have a better chance to sell for the amount you want.